• Skip to primary navigation

 • Air Brick Installation and Maintenance to Prevent Condensation and Dry Rot to Timber Floors

-Air bricks and air vents - A complete guide and explanation of how to maintain and fit air bricks for ventilation to prevent condensation and rot forming in a timber floor
+Air bricks and air vents - A complete guide to how to maintain and fit air bricks for ventilation to prevent condensation and rot forming in a timber floor

 • Laying Bricks and Blocks and The Different Types of Bonds Explained

-Brick and block laying - Learn about brickwork and blockwork, learn how to lay bricks and blocks, learn about the types of bricks and blocks and learn how to correctly lay bricks and blocks
+Brick and block laying - Learn how to lay bricks and blocks and about the types of bricks and blocks, types of bonds and also the different types of bricks

 • Replacing Damaged Bricks

-Brickwork - replacing damaged brick - Find out how to remove a brick from a wall and replace it with a new one or even remove a brick and replace it with an air brick in our easy to follow guide
+Brickwork - replacing damaged brick - Find out how to replace a damaged brick with a new one or even remove a brick and replace it with an air brick in our easy to follow guide

 • Tying to Existing Brickwork

-Brickwork - tying brick and block walls together - Tying to existing brickwork - Find out how to tie into existing brick and block walls when starting a new wall using toothing out and bonding and also wall starter kits
+Brickwork - tying brick and block walls together - Learn how to tie into existing brick and block walls when starting a new wall using toothing out and bonding and also wall starter kits

 • How to Build Flagstone Steps in Your Garden